Sig Engineering - Part 1 - Solana's Gossip Protocol

 Receiving Push Messages

-When receiving a new PushMessage, the values are inserted into the CrdsTable , and values that failed the insertion (due to being a duplicate) are tracked.
-The nodes who sent those failed values are then sent PruneMessage(s).
+When receiving a new PushMessage, the values are inserted into the GossipTable , and values that failed the insertion (due to being a duplicate) are tracked.
+The nodes who sent those failed values are then sent PruneMessage(s) so the data is not received again.

 Prune

-PruneMessage(s) are used to prune duplicate PushMessage(s) in the broadcast tree (i.e., sending a Prune message that effectively says: “stop sending me this data, I’ve already received it from another node").
+PruneMessage(s) are used to prune duplicate PushMessage(s) in the broadcast tree.
+In essence, sending a Prune message that effectively says: “stop sending me data with this origin, I am already receiving it from another node".

 Sending Prune Message